Reselim/Flipper/README.md

 	<img src=".github/logo.png" height=150>
 </p>

-Flipper is an animation library based around Motors and Goals.
+Flipper is an animation library for Roblox based around Motors and Goals.

 # Installation